MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ## 4 – Build apps

-Start building apps which provide rich business logic and workflow capabilities to transform your manual business operations into digital, automated processes.
+Start building apps, which provide rich business logic and workflow capabilities to transform your manual business operations into digital, automated processes.

 In Power Apps, you can create and run these types of apps: